Pareto-Rational Verification: Abstract

 \section{Abstract}

 We study the rational verification problem which consists in verifying the correctness of a system executing in an environment that is assumed to behave rationally.
-We consider the model of rationality in which the environment only executes behaviors that are Pareto-optimal with regards to its set of objectives, given the behaviour of the system (which is committed in advance of any interaction).
-When the objectives are $\omega$-regular, we prove that the Pareto-rational verification problem is \conpComplete{} and fixed-parameter tractable (\FPT{}) in the number of objectives of the environment.
-When the objectives are described by LTL formulas, the problem is \pspaceComplete{} as the classical LTL model-checking problem.
-In order to evaluate the applicability of our results in practice, we have implemented and evaluated two variations of our \FPT{} algorithm on our running example and on randomly generated instances.
+We consider the model of rationality in which the environment only executes behaviors that are Pareto-optimal with regard to its set of objectives, given the behavior of the system (which is committed in advance of any interaction).
+We examine two ways of specifying this behavior, first by means of a deterministic Moore machine, and then by lifting its determinism.
+In the latter case the machine may embed several different behaviors for the system, and the universal rational verification problem aims at verifying that all of them are correct when the environment is rational.
+For parity objectives, we prove that the Pareto-rational verification problem is \conpComplete{} and that its universal version is in \pspace{} and both \npHard{} and \conpHard{}.
+For Boolean B\"uchi objectives, the former problem is \piComplete{} and the latter is \pspaceComplete{}.
+We also study the case where the objectives are expressed using LTL formulas and show that the first problem is \pspaceComplete{}, and that the second is \twoExptime{}-complete.
+Both problems are also shown to be fixed-parameter tractable (\FPT{}) for parity and Boolean B\"uchi objectives.
+Finally, we evaluate two variations of the \FPT{} algorithm proposed to solve the Pareto-rational verification problem on a parametric toy example as well as on randomly generated instances.